sudorandom/kmcd.dev/content/posts/2025/wordseq/index.md

 ### Step 5: Concurrency

 Generating a single grid, building its exploration tree, and then validating it against all these criteria can take time.
 To find enough high-quality puzzles for daily release, I needed to process *many* initial random grids.
 Doing this sequentially was fairly slow, so I ended up splitting up the work by using go routines.
 This greatly improved the throughput.
-It's honestly so nice to have a highly parallelize-able, CPU-bound problem to work with.
+It's honestly so nice to have a highly parallelizable, CPU-bound problem to work with.
 It's a nice break from the world of the web where I/O is typically the bottleneck.

 ### Step 6: Outputting the Puzzle Data